bioinfo-pf-curie/geniac/CONTRIBUTING.md

 * edit `pipeline/conf/template/base.in.config`

-* in the section `params.tools` add  `rmarkdown = "conda-forge::r-markdown=0.8"` as follows:
+* in the section `params.geniac.tools` add  `rmarkdown = "conda-forge::r-markdown=0.8"` as follows:

 ```
 params {
+  geniac{
     tools {
         rmarkdown = "conda-forge::r-markdown=0.8"
         soft2 = "condaChannelName::softName=version"
     }
   }
+}
 ```

-Then add the process in the `main.nf`, the process can take any name but as to refer to the software with the `label` directive with the exact same name as given in the `params.tools` section:
+Then add the process in the `main.nf`, the process can take any name but as to refer to the software with the `label` directive with the exact same name as given in the `params.geniac.tools` section:

 ```
 process output_documentation {